 Studio monitors buying guide

-Finding the "voice" of your home recording studio
+How to choose the right speakers for your home recording studio

-Finally, many active monitors offer controls that allow you to fine tune the sound.
+Finally, many powered studio monitors offer controls that allow you to fine-tune the sound.

 Choosing monitors to fit your studio and your style